Operation Moolah: Execution

 On April 26, armistice negotiations between Communist forces and the UN began.
 Clark issued the offer of Operation Moolah on the 27th to coincide with Operation Little Switch, the exchange of sick and wounded POWs between the Communist and the UN forces.
 The timing was intentional because the US and South Korean President Syngman Rhee were not able to agree upon the conditions of the armistice.
 The intent of Operation Moolah was to discourage captured Communist forces from returning to North Korea or China.
-The effect was to demonstrate that Communist POWs were treated better under the care of UN forces and did not wish to return to their motherland.
+The effect was to demonstrate that Communist POWs were treated better under the care of UN forces and did not wish to return to their home country.

 General Clark announced the offer on April 27, 1953, through a shortwave radio transmission.
 The transmission, translated into Korean, Mandarin, Cantonese, and Russian, was broadcast by 14 radio stations in Japan and South Korea into North Korea and China.
 Clark stated: "To all brave pilots who wish to free themselves from the Communist yoke and start a new, better life with proper honor ... you are guaranteed refuge, protection, humane care and attention.
 If pilots so desire, their names will be kept secret forever ..."